sneakysneak/docs/pages/getting-started/adding-custom-fields.md

 tags: [getting-started]
 ---

-By default, connectors will only include the standard fields used by an app.
-It is therefore common to add new fields to work with fields have added in the app you are connecting.
+By default, connectors will only include the standard fields used by an application.
+Where you need to work with additional fields in the application you are connecting to, it is possible to add these using custom fields.

 ![](./images/connector-custom-field.gif)